 - Hypoglycemia, often exacerbated by quinine therapy [3]

-- Other hematological complications (delayed hemolytic anemia following artemisinin treatment, hyper-reactive malarial splenomegaly (HMS), and splenic rupture)[4]
+- Other hematological complications, including delayed hemolytic anemia following artemisinin treatment, hyperreactive malarial splenomegaly, and splenic rupture [3]

 - Blackwater fever and hemoglobinuria due to intravascular hemolysis in patients with severe clinical manifestations of falciparum malaria [14]

-- Profound thrombocytopenia is often associated with P. falciparum infection, however, bleeding and disseminated intravascular coagulation (DIC) are rare.[13]
+- Profound thrombocytopenia is often associated with P falciparum infection; however, bleeding and disseminated intravascular coagulation are rare [14]

-The three most common complications occurring in children are cerebral malaria, severe anemia, and acidosis, either isolated or overlapping.[20]
+The 3 most common complications in children are cerebral malaria, severe anemia, and acidosis, either isolated or overlapping; in adults, vital organ dysfunction, acidosis, and renal failure are poor prognostic factors.[21]

 Deterrence and Patient Education

-Although no intervention for preventing the infection is 100% effective, there are several different approaches available that can be used alone or in combination.
-Personal protective measures reduce the risk of exposure to infective mosquitoes, and chemoprophylaxis can aid in reducing the risk of a poor outcome if infected.[26]
-A common approach usually applied is an “ABCD” of malaria – A standing for awareness of the risk, B for bite avoidance, C for compliance with chemoprophylaxis, and D for diagnosis in case of fever.
-It is essential to consider traveler´s health (especially pregnancy, age, immunosuppression) when assessing the risk for developing severe malaria and choosing an appropriate antimalarial drug.[10]
+Although no intervention for preventing malaria infection is 100% effective, several different approaches are available and can be used alone or in combination.
+Personal protective measures reduce the risk of exposure to mosquito vector species, and chemoprophylaxis can prevent malaria.[33]
+A common approach uses the ABCD of malaria, with A standing for awareness of the risk, B for bite avoidance, C for compliance with chemoprophylaxis, and D for diagnosis in case of fever.
+Clinicians should consider the traveler's health, especially pregnancy, age, and immunosuppression, when assessing the risk of developing severe malaria and choosing an appropriate antimalarial drug.[11]

-It is necessary to emphasize the importance of personal protective measures such as barrier clothing, insecticide-impregnated bed nets, application of effective mosquito repellent (higher percentage of active ingredient provides longer protection), and spraying the residence with insecticide.
-Products that contain 20%-40% of DEET (N, N-Diethyl-meta-toluamide), picaridin, oil of lemon eucalyptus or PMD (p-menthane-3,8-diol) and IR3535 are recommended.
-Behaviors to minimize exposure to mosquitos are also encouraged – for instance, staying indoors from dusk till dawn, choosing screened accommodations.[9][26]
-Indoor residual spraying and long-lasting insecticidal nets remain to be the most effective tools for malaria control and elimination, despite the emergence of insecticide-resistant Anopheles mosquitos.[27][28]
+Clinicians should emphasize the importance of personal protective measures such as barrier clothing, insecticide-impregnated bed nets, the application of an effective mosquito repellent, a higher percentage of active ingredient providing longer protection, and spraying the residence with insecticide.
+Products that contain 20% to 40% DEET (N, N-diethyl-meta-toluamide), picaridin, oil of lemon eucalyptus, PMD (p-menthane-3,8-diol), or IR3535 are recommended.
+Behaviors to minimize exposure to mosquitoes are also encouraged, including staying indoors from dusk to dawn and choosing screened accommodations.[10][33]
+Indoor residual spraying and long-lasting insecticidal nets remain the most effective tools for malaria control and elimination, despite the emergence of insecticide-resistant Anopheles mosquitoes.[34]

-A standard recommendation for all travelers to endemic areas is strict compliance with the antimalarial drug.
-There are several different drug choices, prescribed after assessing individual´s risk (level of local transmission, duration of exposure, rural vs. urban travel, type of travel and season), travelers health status, present contraindications, level of parasite drug resistance (mostly chloroquine and mefloquine resistance) and traveler’s preference based on schedule, cost and nature of possible side effects.
-There is an increasing problem with counterfeit and substandard medications being sold in several Sub-Saharan countries, and travelers should be advised to buy the needed medications before departure.[29][10]
-A complete list of recommendations for drug choice can be found on the CDCs website – Malaria Information by Country.
+A standard recommendation for all travelers to endemic areas is strict compliance with antimalarial prophylaxis.
+Several different drug choices are available and should be prescribed after assessing an individual's risk, including level of local transmission, duration of exposure, rural versus urban travel, type of travel, and season; the traveler's health status; present contraindications; level of parasite drug resistance, mostly chloroquine and mefloquine resistance; and the traveler’s preference based on schedule, cost, and potential adverse effects.
+Counterfeit and substandard medications are an increasing problem in many countries, and travelers should be advised to buy the needed medications before departure.[11][35]
+A complete list of drug recommendations is available on the CDC's website.[CDC.
+Choosing a Drug to Prevent Malaria] Because pregnant women are at increased risk of severe malaria, the WHO and other organizations recommend avoiding travel to endemic areas during pregnancy.[11]

 Pearls and Other Issues